 Best known for his award-winning nonfiction books Between the World and Me and We Were Eight Years in Power, Ta-Nehisi Coates has a historical fiction novel about slavery among the September 2019 book releases.
 His latest novel follows Hiram, the black son of a white plantation owner.
 With no memory of his mother after she is sold away, Hiram tries to win the love of his father.
 After escaping death, Hiram realizes his father will never love him as a son.
 After a failed attempt to escape, Hiram eventually joins the Underground – where he aims to rescue others with a mysterious power he has developed.

 Written in beautiful lyrical writing, The Water Dancer does an excellent job of showing how it doesn’t take physical abuse to make slavery so morally long.
 The slower pace of the novel made the beginning drag a bit, but the power in Coates’ writing kept me pushing forward.
-However, at the half way mark, the introduction of magical realism into the story became too much for me and I stopped reading it.
-I’m sure it has deeper meaning, but I completely lost interest.
+However, at the halfway mark, the introduction of magical realism into the story became too much for me and I stopped reading it.
+I’m sure it has a deeper meaning, but I completely lost interest.

 If you don’t mind the slower pace or the magical realism, you will probably love the powerful and lyrical writing of The Water Dancer.
 Else, you will be like me and struggle to finish it.